 Easy Pasta Fagioli Soup

-Italian Pasta Fagioli Soup is a classic dish loaded with vegetables, creamy white beans, and ditalini pasta, all simmered in a tomato broth.
-Our pasta fagioli soup features a smoky flavored broth, and it’s ready in 35 minutes!
-A deliciously thick and hearty meal, this soup is Italian comfort food at its best!
+Easy Pasta Fagioli Soup is a classic Italian meal loaded with your favorite herbs, spices, fresh vegetables, and little pasta in a zesty broth.
+Our pasta fagioli features a smoky-flavored broth with plenty of tender pasta to fill you up.
+And, it’s ready in 35 minutes!ย A deliciously thick and hearty meal, this is Italian comfort food at its best!

 What is Pasta Fagioli Soup?